 Another piece I found interesting was a foam machine themed series of work which looked similar to a piece from the Wakefield Museum I saw:

-On the way to the next destination we went past the Town Hall and the Birmingham Museum & Art Gallery which I found appealing because of the architecture.
-I especially liked all the columns around the edge of the Town Hall as it made the building look grand.
-Plus the stairs toward the Museum & Gallery had a lovely green garden area which you do not normally see in the high street.
+On the way to the next destination we went past the Town Hall and the Birmingham Museum & Art Gallery.
+I found the architecture appealing as the museum was old and I especially liked all the columns around the edge of the Town Hall as it made the building look grand.
+Plus the stairs toward the Museum & Gallery had a lovely green garden area which you do not normally see in the high street: